Junocal vs Mariana Tek for reformer pilates

 FAQ

-On the operator and client experience, yes.
+- On the operator and client experience, yes.
 Drag-and-drop floor plan editor, touch-friendly client booking, real-time out-of-order rerouting when a spot becomes unavailable, per-class toggle, favourite-spot persistence after a client picks the same spot two or three times.
-Junocal Starter at twenty-nine pounds a month includes the full pick-a-spot pattern.
-Mariana Tek's pick-a-spot is mature and included from the Starter tier and up, but Mariana Tek's effective monthly cost is meaningfully higher than Junocal's equivalent.
+Junocal Starter at fifteen pounds a month includes the full pick-a-spot pattern.
+Pick-a-spot is a core Mariana Tek feature and a mature one, but Mariana Tek's base pricing runs $179–285/location (~$260–360 all-in with add-on modules), meaningfully higher than Junocal's equivalent.
 The feature shapes are the same; the operational difference is the price.

-Mariana Tek does not publish a single sticker price on its marketing page.
-Effective monthly costs are reported by operators in the two-hundred-to-five-hundred-US-dollar-per-month range depending on studio size, location count, and feature inclusion, typically on annual contracts.
-Payment processing is bundled into the platform's processing relationship rather than passed through at Stripe's published rates direct.
-For a single-location studio doing the equivalent of one hundred and fifty thousand pounds a year in bookings, the Mariana Tek all-in cost typically lands in the three-to-five-thousand-pound range a year before counting any marketplace or marketing-services add-ons.
+- Mariana Tek does not publish a single sticker price on its marketing page; it routes prospects to a demo.
+Secondary sources (Exercise.com) place the base at $179–285/month per location, rising to roughly $260–360 all-in once you add the $80–100/month modules — including the native branded app, which is an add-on rather than a plain inclusion.
+Payment processing is Stripe, with payouts direct to the studio's bank account and no published markup.
+For a single-location studio doing the equivalent of one hundred and fifty thousand pounds a year in bookings, the Mariana Tek subscription typically lands in the two-to-three-thousand-pound range a year before counting any marketing-services add-ons.

 keep reading